 Description: It is our duty to inform you that Local Imperial Authority has reviewed your case and has determined your guilt/further compliance.
 Your property will be confiscated and you will be given a cell you will be housed in an overcrowded cell block with other criminals.
 Your further processing will be as prompt as local bureaucratic conditions allow.
 Prisoners caught with secrets or contraband will be punished severely.

+This was a Star Wars larp set in an imperial prison.
 I will remember this larp in particular for an early scene that went against usual larp protocol, but I also think went well.
-We were all prisoners, and I played a tough prison gang leader.
+We were all prisoners, and I played a tough prison gang leader, Thessic Corse.
 There was a conflict system that was written in with spendable resources (like action points or plot points), though I don't remember the details - but it was newish to most players.
 There were some 16 players in the larp, and towards the start of the game most were gathered around chatting.
-Our gang stalked in, and I announced that we were in charge of this block, and anyone who worked with us was welcome, and anyone who didn't like it would suffer.
+Our gang of three stalked in, and I announced that we were in charge of this block, and anyone who worked with us was welcome, and anyone who didn't like it would suffer.

 Unsurprisingly, someone spoke up against this.
-At that point, I immediately initiated a conflict against that individual - and in blind draw, I spent all of my resources for the game into one devastating attack.
+At that point, I immediately initiated a conflict against that individual - and in blind draw, I spent all of my resources for the game into one devastating attack - plus a one-use power.
 He was knocked down and took a fatal wound.
 This is the classic prison scene of a beat-down.

 In meta-game sociality, though, it is usually considered really bad form to make an all-out attack on one player at the start of a larp.
 It's also often considered tactically a bad idea to spend all your tokens at the start.
 However, in this case, everyone took one look at what happened and accepted that our gang was in charge (at least for a time).
 I also got a lot of people who said that they like that action.
 It really established genre and flavor of this as a prison with a pecking order of fear and violence.
 It brought everyone into character, and established a different social structure.